-This grandiose complex houses a military museum, church, tomb, hospital, and military ministries, among other things.
-Commissioned by Louis XIV, who was determined to create a home for soldiers wounded in the line of duty, it was built on what was then the outskirts of the city.
-The first war veterans arrived in 1674—between 4,000 and 5,000 soldiers would eventually move in, creating a mini-city with its own governor.
+Military history rules at this grandiose complex, which houses a military museum, church, tomb, hospital, and military ministries, among other things.
+Over the entryway, LUDOVICUS MAGNUS is inscribed in huge letters, in homage to the builder of this vast edifice, otherwise known as Louis XIV.
+Determined to create a home for soldiers wounded in the line of duty, Louis commissioned architect Libéral Bruant to design a monumental structure with formal gardens on what was then the outskirts of the city.
+The first war veterans arrived in 1674—between 4,000 and 5,000 soldiers would eventually move in, creating a minicity with its own governor.
 An on-site hospital was constructed for the severely wounded, which is still in service today.